spidasoftware/schema/doc/calc.md

 The schemas are published and available online at http://github.com/spidasoftware/schema

-####Command Line Interface

-Currently the command line interface only allows for launching calc when it is not already running with a project to open.
-It will take both .spida and calc_project json files as arguments, though.
-To open a json file run:

-`calc.exe myProject.json`

 ####Using the examples

 The example data files are json files that can be opened in any text editor.
 They can be found in  The RPC example script is a coffeescript file that can be run using the node-js coffeescript package. http://coffeescript.org/